VinceZK/json-on-relations/README.md

 JOR provides entity modeling tools which can generate tables in relational database(MySQL).
 It then allows you to compose JSON messages to query and manipulate data.

-JOR is not trying to introduce a new SQL-like grammar over HTTP, but to provide an efficient way in building CRUD Apps.
+JOR is not trying to introduce a new SQL-like grammar over HTTP, but to reduce the number of RESTful endpoints.
-It reduces the number of RESTful endpoints.
-By composing JSON messages, developers can achieve most of the data manipulations without any server side programming.
+By composing JSON messages, developers can achieve most of the data manipulations without any server side coding.

-The over-fetching and under-fetching issues are well handled by grouping relevant attributes in relations.
+By grouping relevant attributes in Relations and traversing relationships among entities, the over-fetching and under-fetching issues are well resolved
-Besides, through relationship definitions, information of multiple entity instances can be retrieved in one call.

 Here gives an [example](https://vincezk.github.io/Portal/) on how to build a CRUD App with JSON-On-Relations.
 Also check the videos: